 The London property – click here for details – is called H10 London Waterloo and is a modern four-star 177 room property on the South Bank.
-It is best known for its rooftop Sky Bar, see below:
+It is best known for its rooftop Sky Bar, see above.

 Can you collect airline miles from H10 Hotels?

 No, unfortunately not.
 H10 Hotels does not have partnerships with any airlines.
 If you find yourself staying with them, the only way to get something back is via joining Club H10.

 Club H10 has three tier levels – Club H10, Club H10 Class and Club H10 Grand Class.

 Full details of the tier benefits can be found on their website here.